johnroyer/awesome-php/README.md

 #### Office

-- [PHPPowerPoint](https://github.com/PHPOffice/PHPPresentation) - A library for working with Microsoft PowerPoint Presentations.
+- [PHPPresentation](https://github.com/PHPOffice/PHPPresentation) - A pure PHP library for reading and writing presentations documents (LGPLv3)
-- [PHPWord](https://github.com/PHPOffice/PHPWord) - A library for working with Microsoft Word documents.
+- [PHPWord](https://github.com/PHPOffice/PHPWord) - A pure PHP library for reading and writing word processing documents (LGPLv3)
-- [PHPSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet) - A pure PHP library for reading and writing spreadsheet files (successor of PHPExcel).
+- [PhpSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet) - A pure PHP library for reading and writing spreadsheet files (MIT)
 - [OpenSpout](https://github.com/openspout/openspout) - A community driven fork of `box/spout`, a PHP library to read and write spreadsheet files (CSV, XLSX and ODS), in a fast and scalable way.

 #### Parser